Tuao: Etymology

 When the early Spanish missionaries were busy laying the foundation of a church late in the 16th century at a site about six kilometers from the present town of Tuao, a big bird came circling over them and then alighted on the wooden cross erected to mark the place where the cornerstone was laid.
-It flapped its wings noisily, cried "battuao, battuao, battuao" and then flew away.
+It flapped its wings noisily, onomatopoetically sounding like "battuao, battuao, battuao" and then flew away.